 The extensive Ausable River system runs east and south of the study area.
-A tributary of the Ausable River is a potable source running immediately northeast of the study area.
+A tributary of the Ausable River is a potable source running within the northeastern portion of the study area.
 The soils surrounding this river drainage range from mucky clays to silty loams and sands.